AGB556/CCMini/journal.md

 <img width="1278" height="712" alt="image" src="https://github.com/user-attachments/assets/064180d2-89ec-45f7-8255-3bcdb9b24458" />

 I also added these 2 3010 fans for electronics cooling that draw air through the system to cool all of the components.
 Ideally, the power supply doesnt affect the airflow too badly.
+This was done after realizing that I was sealing all of my electronics into a plastic box, which is never a good idea.
 <img width="1343" height="1007" alt="image" src="https://github.com/user-attachments/assets/f218c175-4779-4828-80ca-bdb5fd8df72e" />

 This was a lot of fun to design.
 I hope the different approach to the kinematic system will make for a fun project.